A Pilgrimage to San Isidro

 It is a recurring theme in Goya's paintings to present a crowd that fades little by little into the distance.
 Already it was present in San Isidro's Meadow and it was later used frequently in The Disasters of War.
-At the very edge of this painting the silhouette of the rocky outcroppings and that of the parading multitude coincides; this way, the opened space emphasizes the whole rest of the solid and compact mass, dehumanizing the individuals into a formless group.
+At the very edge of this painting the silhouette of the rocky outcroppings and that of the parading multitude coincide; this way, the open space emphasizes the whole rest of the solid and compact mass, dehumanizing the individuals into a formless group.
 The exception is a figure to the right whose face can be seen in profile and seems to moan or sing.

 Like the other works in this series, the painting's palette is very diminished.
 In this case, blacks, ochres, grays and earth tones are applied with very free, energetic brushstrokes.
 The theme of the loss of identity in crowds in this painting can be seen as a precursor to expressionist painting, particularly the work of James Ensor.